Dormant for Corporation Tax

 If you’ve filed a Company Tax Return or had a ‘notice to deliver a Company Tax Return’

-You’ll still need to file a Company Tax Return online - this will show HMRC that your company is dormant.
+You’ll still need to file a Company Tax Return online - this will show HMRC that your company is dormant for this period.

-You don’t need to pay Corporation Tax or file another Company Tax Return once you’ve told HMRC your company is dormant.
+You don’t need to pay Corporation Tax or file another Company Tax Return once you’ve told HMRC your company is dormant unless you receive a further notice to deliver a Company Tax Return.

 You must still file annual accounts and a confirmation statement (previously annual return) - exactly what you must do depends on if you’re dormant for Companies House.